Online Parts Catalog

 Having a better understanding of approved extended drain intervals can help fleets save money in two ways.
 First, it allows you go a little longer between oil and oil filter changes, reducing your expense on additional oil and filters.
 Second, it allows you to coordinate other preventative maintenance requirements so that you only have to take a truck offline once, instead of multiple times.

-Is the Extension Drain Interval Backed Up by Oil Analysis?
+Is the Extended Drain Interval Backed Up by Oil Analysis?

 Changes in engine and oil technology have allowed many manufacturers to extend oil drain intervals from 30,000 miles up to 60,000, 70,000 and even 80,000 miles in some cases.
 But many owner/operators may be hesitant to test such limits.